 I was always too self-centered and irresponsible to have kids.
 I know that never stopped many others, but I am a narcissist with a conscience.

-In an essay titled “Mother To No One,” writer and crossword-lover Andrea Carla Michaels illustrates just how deep the bias of our cultural expectations goes with an anecdote wildly amusing on the surface and rather poignant at its heart:
+In an essay titled “Mother To No One,” writer and crossword-constructor Andrea Carla Michaels illustrates just how deep the bias of our cultural expectations goes with an anecdote wildly amusing on the surface and rather poignant at its heart:

 A dozen years ago, when I was approaching forty, my eight-year-old niece Hanna asked me, “Aunt Andrea, are you married?”
 I said, “No, are you married?!”
 She seemed alarmed and asked, “Why would I be married?!” and I said to her, “Well, why would I be married?”